MacMiniVault/macOS-Screen-Sharing-Monitor/README.md

 # macOS-Screen-Sharing-Monitor
-Automatically checks to make sure Screen Sharing is running every 5 minutes.
+Automatically checks to make sure macOS Screen Sharing is running every 5 minutes.
 If not, Screen Sharing will be restarted.

 **Important: do not run code that you do not trust.**